 - The injections are performed by a licensed medical professional (e.g., MD, DO, PA or CRNP).
 Injections cannot be performed by nursing or other medical personnel.
 Injections are for medial and lateral aspect of the knee and not patellar.
 Patellar injections would be not medical necessary.

 *Conservative therapy includes the following:

-- Activity modification, participation in a home exercise program implemented by a physical therapist, protective weight bearing; and
+- Activity modification, participation in a home exercise program, protective weight bearing; and

-- Non-narcotic analgesics (e.g., acetaminophen, NSAIDS) at FDA or compendia based recommended therapeutic doses for osteoarthritis of the knee for a period of time adequate to assess therapeutic benefit, topical external analgesic preparations including capsaicin cream applied to affected knee joint, topical anti-inflammatory preparations applied to affected knee joint; and
+- Non-narcotic analgesics (e.g., acetaminophen, NSAIDS) for a period of time adequate to assess therapeutic benefit, topical external analgesic preparations including capsaicin cream applied to affected knee joint, topical anti-inflammatory preparations applied to affected knee joint; and

 - Intra-articular corticosteroid injections; or